EGI-Federation/documentation/content/en/users/check-in/faq/_index.md

 ## Connect to CheckIn an IdP federated in an hub and spoke federations

-### I get an error similar to: \"Error - No connection between institution and service\" (SURFconext example)
+### I get an error similar to: "Error - No connection between institution and service" (SURFconext example)

-In case of a \"hub and spoke\" federation the federation coordinator may require that the IdP administrators explicitly request to connect to a SP and let their users to authenticate on these SP.
+In case of a "hub and spoke" federation the federation coordinator may require that the IdP administrators explicitly request to connect to a SP and let their users to authenticate on these SP.